Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: Introduction

 \section{Introduction}

 Over the past three decades, a new form of written communication has emerged due to the diffusion of digital communication networks among the general public.
 This constituted a revolutionary event in the history of written language, as the digital medium began to be massively used as a form of communication meant for ordinary, spontaneous and interpersonal conversations, a domain that was previously addressed mainly by the oral form of communication.
-Researchers have coined different terms to refer to this variety, e.g., {\em computer-mediated communication} (CMC), {\em netspeak}, {\em online communication} (for the Italian language, \textit{e-taliano}, \textit{italiano digitato} or \textit{italiano neomediale}) \cite{pistolesi18}.
-This type of language is at the crossroad between oral and written language: despite the written medium, it has many features of informal oral communications; moreover, it has became a pervasive form of written communication even for less scholarized people, a social group that previously had orality as a primary form of communication and whose written language was mainly limited to grocery shopping lists \cite{antonelli2016taliano}.
+Researchers have coined different terms to refer to this variety, e.g., {\em computer-mediated communication} (CMC), {\em netspeak}, {\em online communication} (for the Italian language, \textit{e-taliano}, \textit{italiano digitato} or \textit{italiano neomediale}, \citealp{pistolesi18}).
+This type of language is at the crossroad between oral and written language: despite the written medium, it has many features of informal oral communications; moreover, it has became a pervasive form of written communication even for less scholarized people, a social group that previously had orality as a primary form of communication \cite{antonelli2016taliano}.

 However, although there may be common features to all instances of CMC\footnote{We will use this term as a hypernym for denoting every type of language written with digital tools, not only computers, but also smartphones and tablets.}, different varieties of this type of communication can be recognized.
 For instance, the language used by a journalist in a blog post will be different from text messages sent through an instant messaging app among family members.
 In this landscape, a specific type of communication can be identified in the web-based forums and newsgroups.
 Among different platforms users have been able to communicate in {\em discussion boards} in asynchronous way, exchanging ideas on specific topics.